Kuwait travel guide

 Demonstrations and protests are uncommon in Kuwait and are normally, but not always, peaceful.
 Rioting is rare.
 You should be vigilant, avoid demonstrations, follow the advice of the local authorities, and be alert to local and regional developments.

-Terrorists are likely to try to carry out attacks in Kuwait.
+Terrorist attacks in Kuwait can’t be ruled out.
 Attacks could be indiscriminate, including in places visited by foreigners.

-On 26 June 2015, Daesh carried out a suicide attack at the Imam Sadiq mosque in the Al Sawabir area of Kuwait City, resulting in 27 deaths and many injured.
+In December 2020, six minors were arrested in Kuwait on suspicion of links with ISIS.
+On 26 June 2015, Daesh carried out a suicide attack at the Imam Sadiq mosque in the Al Sawabir area of Kuwait City, resulting in 27 deaths and many injuries.
 Further attacks on places of worship are possible.

 Terrorists continue to issue statements threatening to carry out attacks in the Gulf region.
-These include references to attacks on western interests, including residential compounds, military, oil, transport and aviation interests, as well as crowded places, including restaurants, hotels, beaches, shopping centres and mosques.
+These include references to attacks on western interests, including residential compounds, military, oil, transport and aviation interests, as well as crowded places such as restaurants, hotels, beaches, shopping centres and mosques.
 You should maintain a high level of security awareness, particularly in public places.
 Avoid demonstrations, take security precautions and follow the advice of the local authorities.

 Carry your passport or a Kuwait civil identification card at all times.